arhohuttunen/arhohuttunen.com/content/post/junit-5-test-lifecycle/index.md

   After the entire test fixture
 ```

-From the results, we can see that the execution order of the lifecycle methods has not changed.
+From the results, we can see that the execution order of the lifecycle methods has not changed
 However, the difference is that JUnit constructs the test class only once.

+The fundamental difference is that in the default lifecycle method constructing a new test class instance resets the state stored in instance variables.
+When the per class lifecycle method constructs the instance only once, state stored in instance variables is shared between tests.

 {{% callout warning %}}
 If your test methods rely on state stored in instance variables, you may need to reset the state in `@BeforeEach` or `@AfterEach` lifecycle methods.